 A few small rock “pens” still remain in the sound, a feature that can also be seen in quite a few of the many saline ponds and wetlands in the Turks and Caicos.
 These rather minor structures were used throughout the known

-history of the country by the aborigines Tainos, early European explorers and African slaves and settlers to hold live
+history of the country by the aborigines Tainos (Lucayan Indians), early European explorers and African slaves and settlers to hold live

 conch for future use.

-Bonefishing is popular within the sound itself with do-it-yourself bonefishers (fishing requires a licence).
+Bonefishing is popular within the sound itself with do-it-yourself bonefishers (fishing requires a license).
 Flamingo Lake is connected to Juba Sound and is generally considered easier to fish due to the depth.

 Villas and Tourist Accommodations

 The residential community of Juba Sound isn't home to any